clintbellanger/heroine-dusk/README.md

 ## License

-* All of the art and code for Heroine Dusk was created by Clint Bellanger.
+* All of the visual art and code for Heroine Dusk was created by Clint Bellanger.
 * The code for Heroine Dusk is released under GPL v3, with later versions permitted.
-* The art for Heroine Dusk is released under CC-BY-SA 3.0, with later versions permitted.
+* The visual art for Heroine Dusk is released under CC-BY-SA 3.0, with later versions permitted.
+* The music is by Yubatake (CC-BY 3.0). http://opengameart.org/users/yubatake

 ## Thanks

 * Jessica "Zeldyn" Cox, figure model for the heroine and villainess http://zeldyn-stock.deviantart.com/
 * DawnBringer at PixelJoint for the 16 color palette
+* Yubatake for releasing quality music using a free license